addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ###Adding models

 When the user clicks the add button we want to take the data in the form and use it to create a new model.
-In the LibraryView we need to add an event handler for the click event.
+In the LibraryView we need to add an event handler for the click event:

 ```javascript
 events:{